leabmgrt/DSMCloudflareDDNS/README.md

 # DSMCloudflareDDNS

-An API to forward Synology DMS DDNS requests to Cloudflare
+An API to forward Synology DMS DDNS requests to Cloudflare.

+This application is heavily inspired by [SynologyCloudflareDDNS](https://github.com/joshuaavalon/SynologyCloudflareDDNS).
+The differnece is that this is an API while SynologyCloudflareDDNS is a shell script. _I think_ it's easier to add a custom DDNS provider via DSM instead of ssh'ing into the system to add a file to a system directory.

 ## Why?